LangSync/cli/README.md

 if you have dart already installed in your OS, you can install langsync directly by running the following command in your Terminal/PowerShell:

 ```
-# 📦 Install the LangSync cli from source
 dart pub global activate langsync
 ```